-The Medical College Admission Test or MCAT would be one of the first hurdles that you need to overcome if your heart is set on getting into med school.
-While it is agreed upon by many experts and former test-takers that this standardized test is a tough one, it’s perfectly possible to ace it with enough practice and prep materials.
-As an MCAT tutor, I have found that the best MCAT prep books are much better than the others in the quality of study materials to help you improve your score.
-Seriously, outside of the top 4 or 5 the others are quite mediocre.
+Getting a good score on the Medical College Admission Test or MCAT is likely the first challenge that you need to overcome if your heart is set on getting into med school.
+While it is agreed upon by many experts and former test-takers that this standardized test tough, it’s perfectly possible to ace it with enough practice and prep materials.

 I put together this list because I want you to succeed as bad as you do... well, that might not be true but I definitely want you to do well and I am completely confident that you'll do well if you get at least one of these (though multiple are commended for more complete studying) based off of my own experience of prepping for the exam as well as tutoring others.

 Books are a great DIY option for those on a budget.
 As an MCAT tutor, I have found that those who use a prep book as well as the best MCAT prep course tend to score much higher than those who use just one.
 If you're serious about doing well then be sure to consider taking a prep course as well.

 To further help you in your search for the best MCAT prep book, here is our list of the top eight great titles that you should check out.
 All of them are highly recommended by experts and test-takers so they might just be the perfect choices for you to get into medical school.
 Buying these is a great start, but make sure you also invest the necessary time to take advantage of these resources.

 MCAT PREP BOOK REVIEWS